JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor.md

 Select the correct experiment type.
 Experiment type refers to your arena set up - whether you have a fly tethered and flying, or whether you have a fly walking on a ball.

-This is important because, the Designer settings, you have a default test protocol for each experiment type.
+This is important because, in the Designer settings, you have a default test protocol for each experiment type.
 When you click the *Run Test Protocol*{:.gui-btn} button, the file associated with that experiment type in your settings will run automatically.
 More on the test protocol later.

 ## Processing and Plotting